muellerzr/fastai2-Tabular-Baselines/README.md

 | TabNet | 99.3% |
 | **fastai2** | **99.44%** |

+Credit to Fabio Barros for the idea of treating the numerical cards as both categorical and continuous.

 [Sarcos Robotics Arm Inverse Dynamics](http://www.gaussianprocess.org/gpml/data/)

 | Model | MSE | Number of Parameters |